PablocFonseca/streamlit-aggrid/README.md

 AgGrid is an awsome grid for web frontend.
 More information in [https://www.ag-grid.com/](https://www.ag-grid.com/).
 Consider purchasing a license from Ag-Grid if you are going to use enterprise featrues!

-Comment on [discuss.streamlit.io](https://discuss.streamlit.io/t/ag-grid-component-with-input-support/) if you like it!
+Comment on [discuss.streamlit.io](https://discuss.streamlit.io/t/ag-grid-component-with-input-support/) (There is also a sponsor link below, if you prefer =))

 This is just a proof of concept.
 Check Links below: